Micro-Novelty/IntegratedPipeline-Specialized-Non-LLM-AI-Agent-Framework/README.md

    # ... more features you can add
    ```
+   5. As an option, You can add more feature's directly to what it should predict, behave using rules you have given, Create a visual dashboard, and much more.

 # Main Components:
 [=] With a total of 17 different stacked Architectures, The main Component's of IntegratedPipeline is: